16 Days of Activism Toolkit

 The Toolkit

-The toolkit is a set of resources specifically to help guide people of faith through the 16 Days of Activism and beyond, to a 365-day commitment to restoring dignity to individuals, families and communities everywhere.
+The toolkit is a set of resources specifically designed to help guide people of faith through the 16 Days of Activism and beyond, to a 365-day commitment to restoring dignity to individuals, families and communities everywhere.
 The toolkit will remain accessible as a usable and valuable resource all year.

 A Faith and Community-Based Toolkit